 What governs your perception?

-"I Can't Stop These Thoughts"
+"I Can't Stop My Negative Thoughts"

-I get told these statements all the time from my clients when they get fearful and mentally fixed on the future.
-Then they get told by others “Stop worrying about what might be due to what happened to you.
-The past is over."
+I get told these types of statements over and over again by my clients especially when they get fearful and mentally fixed on negative thoughts.
+Once they get caught in thought looping they get told by others “just stop worrying about what happened to you.
+It is over.
+The past is gone."

 Do you find yourself mentally stuck often?

 Understand, you are a product of your own thoughts.
 Thoughts shape your life and determine your mindset toward yourself and others.
-Thoughts patterns have a powerful influence on emotions, behaviors and reactions as well.
+Thoughts patterns have a powerful influence on emotions, behaviors, and reactions as well.

-Thought Pattern Themes
+Thought Pattern and Their Themes

-I have found that most people use habitual thought patterns to keep him or her stuck (generally fixated on the past or projecting on what might happen in the future), to numb out emotions or to avoid the present by allowing thoughts to loop over and over as a distraction from what is really going on.
+I have found that most people use habitual thought patterns to keep him or her stuck.
+Generally fixated on the past or projecting on what might happen in the future), to numb out emotions or to avoid the present by allowing thoughts to loop over and over as a distraction from what is really going on.
 Anxious, depressing, suicidal and worried thinking are just a few forms of habitual thought looping (also known as a thought addiction).

-There are three thematic thoughts patterns.
+There are three thematic thought patterns.

 I would like to briefly address themes that you may tend to fall into.

 The habitual thought pattern theme #2 which you may get stuck in is the Worrier.
-A Worrier is when you are afraid about what is going to happen in the future.
+A Worrier is when you are afraid of what is going to happen in the future.
 Your thoughts focus and loop on projecting or predicting what is going to happen tomorrow, next week, next month or next year.
 Only in hindsight do you find out that 99% of those projections never happen or come true.
 This habitual thinking causes you to be overly fearful and anxious about anything in their future.

-Theme #3 is the Daydreamer.
+Theme #3 is Daydreamer.
 A Daydreamer is when you are unhappy with your life and spend the majority of your time mentally escaping through excessive daydreaming.
 When in this type of looping thinking occurs, it causes you to have a false view of yourself and the world as well as cause you to disconnect from yourself and others around you.